How to Use a Market Making Bot in Crypto Trading?

 Note that many market making techniques are designed in a way to intentionally cause damage to the user’s portfolio.
 These losses are often offset by higher intensity of trading and potential bullish movements caused by artificially increased volumes.
+Market makers profit from the spread between two prices—the buy and sell price—rather than one single price, and the spread is influenced by trading volume and price differences across exchanges.
 It is a risky strategy to employ if you do not have a large portfolio or do not fully understand how to use automation to your advantage.

 What is crypto market making?